CoderYud/AWS-Backup-and-Restore/README.md

 ## Compiling
 1. Set up your config and credentials in the .aws folder
-2. To compile the program, in your console enter “python3 filename operation directory-name bucket-name” for example:
+2. To compile the program, in your console enter “python3 filename command directory-name bucket-name” for example:
-  -  **% backup** “python3 aws.py backup testfile thebucket”
+  -  **% backup** “python3 aws.py backup testFolder backupBucket”
-  -  **% restore** “python3 aws.py restore testfile thebucket”
+  -  **% restore** “python3 aws.py restore testFolder restoreBucket”

-3. The program will then run and display its progress on the console **Note 1: For directory with spaces enclose them with quotation mark like this “ “C:\Users\Student\Desktop\space test” ”** **Note 2: for the directory name, you can either enter the local path name like “awstest” or absolute path like “C:\Users\Student\Desktop\awstest” that can be with either forward or back slash.**
+3. The program will then run and display its progress on the console

+**Note 1: For directory with spaces enclose them with quotation mark like this “ “C:\Users\Student\Desktop\space test” ”** **Note 2: For the directory name, you can either enter the local path name like “localFolder” or absolute path like “C:\Users\Student\Desktop\localFolder” that can be with either forward or backslash.**
-**Note 3: you can enter “.”
+**Note 3: You can enter “.”
 Or “./” for local directory**

+## Services and API
+For this program, we will use the AWS S3 Bucket API to backup and restore our files from and to the cloud.
+For this to work, you will also need to have AWS CLI installed and create a user using IAM console.
+For more information about that [Click Here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation)